mbareford/container-blogs/hpc_container_factory.md

 The sourcing of `env.sh` enables the make command to find the headers and libraries required to build the containerized application.

 Notice also, that the `build.sh` script takes some care ensuring that the make output is directed to an appropriately named log file.
-As mentioned earlier, this is so a container's history can be accessed via the Singularity inspect command (`singularity inspect -H gromacs.sif.2`)
+As mentioned earlier, this is so a container's history can be accessed via the Singularity inspect command,\
+`singularity inspect -H gromacs.sif.2`.

 ```bash
 This GROMACS (http://www.gromacs.org/) container image files was created at the EPCC Container Factory,